flosse/scaleApp/README.markdown

 ### Publish/Subscribe

-If the module needs to communicate with an other one, you can use the 'publish' and 'subscribe' commands.
+If the module needs to communicate with others, you can use the 'publish' and 'subscribe' methods.

     var eventHandlerOne = function( topic, data ){ ... };
     ...